Summary (full details below):

 WPML is the only multilingual WordPress plugin that, to my knowledge, offers both types.

 The machine translation feature, which greatly improves the efficiency with which pages can be translated, was introduced in WPML 4.0 with the Advanced Translation Editor (ATE).

-While the machine translation option makes translations quick and efficient to produce, and leads to good quality translations, I prefer to use the manual-, or self- translation option.
+While the machine translation option, along with the post translation editing function, makes translations quick and efficient to produce, and leads to good quality translations, I still prefer to use the manual-, or self- translation option.

 The beauty of the self-translation option is that it doesn’t matter whether or not there’s a machine translation language available – you can translate any language at all.

 And, most importantly, you can incorporate local nuances and edit the message (e.g. refer to local landmarks) to make translations fully relevant to local visitors.